tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 ## market analysis and security analysis

 - **2 kinds of market analysis**
-  - first kind of market analysis makes predictions exclusively from the past actions of the stock market. (the market is its own best forecaster)
+  - the first kind of market analysis makes predictions exclusively from the past actions of the stock market. (the market is its own best forecaster)
     - *implication of the first type of market analysis*
       - often called technical analysis.
       - chart-reading cannot be a science
       - it has not proved itself in the past to be a dependable method of making profits in the stock market.
       - its theoretical basis rests upon faulty logic or else upon mere assertion.
-  - the other type of machanical forecasting is based on factors outside the market.
+  - the other type of mechanical forecasting is based on factors outside the market.
 - **disadvantages of market analysis as compared with security analysis**
-  - in market analysis there are no margins of safety; you are either right or wrong, and if you are wrong, you lose money.
+  - in market analysis there are no margins of safety; you are either right or wrong and if you are wrong, you lose money.
   - another disadvantage is that profits made by trading in the market are for the most part realized at the expense of others who are trying to do the same thing.
 The market analyst can therefore be hopeful of success only upon the assumption that he will be more clever or perhaps luckier than his competitors.
-- **phophesies based on near-term prospects.**
+- **prophesies based on near-term prospects.**
-  - the argument is that if the outlook favors increased earnings, the issue should be bought in the expectation that it will increase in price when the actual profit reported.
+  - the argument is that if the outlook favours increased earnings, the issue should be bought in the expectation that it will increase in price when the actual profit is reported.
-  - Graham is skeptical of ability of the analyst to forecast the market behavior of individual issues over the near-term future.
-This does not matter if he bases his predictions on the technical position of the market, the general outlook for business, or the specific outlook for the individual companies.
+  - Graham is skeptical of the ability of the analyst to forecast the market behaviour of individual issues over the near-term future.
+This does not matter if he bases his predictions on the technical position of the market, the general outlook for business, or the specific outlook for individual companies.
   - more satisfactory results are to be obtained  by confining the positive conclusions of the security analyst to these fields:
     - the selection of standard senior issues that meet exacting safety tests.
     - the discovery of senior issues that merit an investment rating, but also have opportunities for appreciation in value.